11 Legit Ways to Make Money As A Kid

 9. Sell Their Creations

 Millions of people browse Etsy for a creative addition to their lives.
 People can sell their projects on Etsy, and it only costs $.20 to list it.
-Jewelry, bags, clothing, and art are just a few of the items sold.
+Jewelry, bags, clothing, and art are just a few of the items sold, making it one of the best online jobs for teens.

 Kids can use their creative minds to make a piece of art and sell it for a profit.
 This is something I’m considering trying with my son since he loves art.